 Season: 46 Episode: 14 Date: February 27, 2021

-And so we land at the most recent host/musical guest double threat, actor/musician Nick Jonas.
+Jonas had previously appreared as a solo musical guest in 2016 and as part of the Jonas Brothers in 2019.
+He returned solo in 2021, much to the consternation of his older brother Kevin, who interrupted Nick's monologue to ask "are we still a band?"
 Best Sketches: Jonas as a sinister presence inside a mirror instructing a workout class is a strange, dark sketch, but it goes some crazy places and is mostly an excuse for Jonas to show off his guns.

 TOPICS: Saturday Night Live, Ariana Grande, Blake Shelton, Britney Spears, Bruno Mars, Chance the Rapper, Drake, Elton John, Garth Brooks, Halsey, Harry Styles, Janet Jackson, Jennifer Lopez, Justin Timberlake, Lady Gaga, Ludacris, Miley Cyrus, Nick Jonas, Paul Simon, Queen Latifah, Stevie Wonder, Sting, Taylor Swift